welaika/photocopier/README.md

 # deletes a file
 ssh.delete('remote_file.txt')

-# mirros the remote directory into the local machine (needs rsync on the local machine)
+# mirros the remote directory content into the local machine (needs rsync on the local machine)
 ssh.get_directory('remote_dir', './local_dir')

 # and viceversa